devhawala/ST80/readme.md

 Having a hardware 3-button mouse button attached to system is recommended, as Smalltalk-80 is very mouse centric compared to modern user interfaces and defines interactions with the UI objects in terms of 3 mouse keys.

-Smalltalk-80 version 2 expects a standard english keyboard, so any international keyboard should be able to generate the necessary input.
+Smalltalk-80 expects a standard english keyboard, so any international keyboard should be able to generate the necessary input.
 However some specific key mappings should be known:

 - the left arrow (assignment) is equivalent to the '`_`' key